adamalbrecht/ngQuickDate/README.md

 NgQuickDate is an [Angular.js](http://angularjs.org/) Date/Time picker directive.
 It stresses speed of data entry and simplicity while being highly configurable and easy to re-style.

+## Download

+Version 1.0 - Coming soon.
+Compatible with Angular 1.0
+Version 1.2 - Coming soon.
+Compatible with Angular 1.2.
+Not backwards compatible.

+## Install with Bower

+Coming Soon

+## Demo

+You can view a number of examples [here]().

 ## The Basics

 To use the library, include the JS file, main CSS file, and (optionally, but recommended) the theme CSS file.
 Then include the module in your app: